sharozhaseeb/Feed-Forward-Artifical-Neural-Network-/README.md

 # Feed-Forward-Artifical-Neural-Network-
 This is a scratch implementation of FFANN and can be  customized easily for different datasets.
+At the moment the network is optimized on 16 hidden layers and works accurately on the mnist dataset.
+The weight vectors are randomly initialized and are dynamically updated as the network moves through different perceptrons.
+Sigmoid is being used as the activation function.
+Which is preferred for this dataset.